sdisalvo-crd/react-template/Readme.md

 }
 ```

-8. Add the following code to your App.tsx file, just before the 'return':
+8. Add the following code to your App.tsx file, just before the `return`:

 ```
 EmurgoModule.CardanoWasm().then((cardano) => {